ricardoyanez/grazing/README.md

 real FUNCTION X05BAF()
 ```

-The X05BAF routine is substituted with a C wrapper function that calls clock().
+The **X05BAF** routine is substituted with a C wrapper function that calls **clock()**.

 ## Numerical Recipes in FORTRAN 77

 Whomever has purchased a copy of *Numerical Recipes in Fortran 77: The Art of Scientific Computing* by William Press, Brian Flannery, Saul Teukolsky and William Vetterling, is entitled to use the machine readable programs for personal use.
 Since distributing a copy is explicitly forbidden, the Numerical Recipes source codes will have to be placed in the `nrf77` directory.
 It will be assumed that any interested person in GRAZING has a personal copy of this excellent book.
-Necessary changes to the original codes are distributed as patches.
+Any changes to the original codes are distributed as patches.

 The codes can be found in [GitHub](https://github.com/wangvei/nrf77).
 Please refer to GitHub regarding any license issues.

 ## RKSUITE - a suite of Runde-Kutta codes

 [RKSUITE](https://netlib.sandia.gov/ode/rksuite/) is a suite of Runde-Kutta codes that is available free of charge to the scientific community.
 It has no discernable license.
 The Makefile will download the suite from the forementioned site and compile it for use with GRAZING.
-If any changes are needed, they will be distributed as a patch.
+Any changes to the original codes are distributed as patches.

 ## QUADPACK - numerical integration